AllanMSouza/allanmsouza.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-He holds a Master's degree in Computer Science from [University of Campinas , Campinas, Brazil](https://ic.unicamp.br/) 🇧🇷, and a Ph.D. in Computer Science also from University of Campinas with a cotutelle degree from the [University of Bern - Switzerland](https://www.unibe.ch/index_eng.html) 🇨🇭.
+Allan received a Master's degree in Computer Science from [University of Campinas , Campinas, Brazil](https://ic.unicamp.br/) 🇧🇷, and a Ph.D. in Computer Science also from University of Campinas with a cotutelle degree from the [University of Bern - Switzerland](https://www.unibe.ch/index_eng.html) 🇨🇭.
+During his research journey several [papers](publications/) 📝 and received many [Awards](cv/#awards) 🏆 for his work.

-His main research areas are Intelligent Transportation Systems, Machine Learning, Distributed Systems, and Vehicular Networks.
-During his research journey he have received many [Awards](cv/#awards) 🏆.

-My Research Topics are:
+His main research topics include:
 * Distributed Systems
 * Intelligent Transportation System
 * Machine Learning
+* Vehicular Networking

+For more information, please check [Curriculum Vitae](cv/)